 this I am today, that I shall be tomorrow.

-Leadership for the Carolinas Freedom Foundation is provided by a 20-member Board of Directors and is comprised of male and female, veterans and non-veterans, ranging in age from 35 to 80.
-The Board is a very "hands-on" community service dedicated group of volunteers which oversees all Foundation initiatives as well as the fund raising needed to support its objectives and programs.
+Leadership for the Carolinas Freedom Foundation is provided by a 22-member Board of Directors and is comprised of male and female, veterans and non-veterans, ranging in age from 30 to 90.
+The Board is a very "hands-on" community and service dedicated group of volunteers which oversees all Foundation initiatives as well as the fund raising needed to support its objectives and programs.

-Current members along with their affiliations are listed below:
+Current members along with their affiliations are listed below; * indicates veteran:

 Board of Directors